From Babysitter to Teacher: How Childcare Experience Benefits Future Educators

 While we have a lot to teach kids, we also have much to learn from them.
 As babysitters, we learn how to respond to kids empathetically and anticipate their wants and needs.
 We also learn patience and sensitivity when dealing with kids.

 Kids form strong emotional bonds with their babysitters.
 Many anecdotal stories demonstrate that kids with a particularly close babysitter sometimes grow up to see them as surrogate mothers.
-This also helps the babysitter understand how to foster and nurture emotional and social development in a kid.
+This also helps the babysitter services understand how to foster and nurture emotional and social development in a kid.

 Education opens doors to becoming a teacher, but the lessons learned as babysitters give us the empathy we need to be good teachers.